lshwjgpt25/TrickyStoreOSSPlusPlus/README.md

 ## ✨ Features

 - 100% **FOSS**
 - Developed to match the proprietary implementation’s behavior and feature set as closely as possible

+## 📱 Requirements
+- Android 10 or above

 ## 📦 Installtion